OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 With that, we're all done!

-Here's a picture of our completed circuit.
+Here's a picture of our completed circuit:

 <!-- // TODO: IMAGE of completed circuit -->